Great Assembly: Time period

-The last statement is notable for suggesting that the Great Assembly lasted only for a single generation—the generation of Ezra.
+The last statement suggests that the Great Assembly lasted only for a single generation—the generation of Ezra.
 It appears from all these passages in traditional literature that the idea of the Great Assembly was based on the narrative in Nehemiah 8–10, and that its members were the leaders of Israel who had returned from exile and reestablished the Jewish community in Israel.
 According to the rabbinic chronology, the period of Persian rule lasted just 34 years, at the beginning of the period of the Second Temple, therefore Abba bar Kahana speaks of a single "generation of the men of the Great Assembly".

-Modern chroniclers, however, put the period of Persian rule at c.
+Modern chroniclers put the period of Persian rule at c.
 190 years, spanning several generations (see Missing years (Jewish calendar)).
 As the last prophets were still active during this time, they also were included.
 Rabbinic chronology also held that prophecy ceased with the conquest of Alexander the Great.
 In view of these facts, it was natural that the Great Assembly should be regarded as the connecting-link in the chain of tradition between the Prophets and the sages.
 It may easily be seen, therefore, why Simeon the Just should be termed a survivor of the Great Assembly, for, according to rabbinic tradition, it was he who met Alexander.

 The term "Great Assembly" (knesset hagedolah) primarily referred to the assembly of Nehemiah 9–10, which convened principally for religious purposes—fasting, reading of the Torah, confession of sins, and prayer.
-Since every gathering for religious purposes was called knesset, this term was applied also to the assembly in question; but as it was an assembly of special importance it was designated more specifically as the "Great Assembly".
+Since every gathering for religious purposes was called knesset, this term was applied also to the assembly in question; as it was an assembly of special importance it was designated more specifically as the "Great Assembly".
 For similar reasons, another important religious gathering in this period was known as the kehillah gedolah ("great gathering").